CONTACT HEAT EVOKED POTENTIALS (CHEPS)

-Clinically diagnose of central nervous system disorders through evoked potential test, in order to visualize a response to evoked pain
+Clinically diagnose central nervous system disorders through evoked potential test, in order to visualize a response to evoked pain.

 Evoked potentials are the registration of the electrical responses of active brain cells, as detected by electrodes placed on the surface of the head at various positions.
 The evoked potential, unlike the waves on an EEG, is elicited by a specific stimulus applied to the visual, auditory or pain sensory receptors.
 EP is useful in documenting objective response to pain.